 Drinking water is almost always available at the spring itself, 1/4-mile up the road, through a pipe.
 You should bring milk jugs or other containers to carry water back to camp and store it there, or bring your own water supply.
 (The same warning applies to this spring water as to the water piped in during warm months—you should bring it to a boil before drinking, washing dishes, or use another commercial filtration or purification system.)
 We have replaced countless heating elements after campers have tried to activate the water heaters when there was no water in them.
 Do not attempt to use the water heaters if tapwater is not flowing.
 If the water happens to fail while you are at camp, please turn off the water heater at the circuit breaker box or auxiliary power box.
 When water isn't flowing, you may wish to flush toilets with river water instead of spring water, because it is sometimes easier to obtain water from the river near cabin 5.
 (You should never drink water from any river or stream without treating it, so keep river water separate from drinking water.)
 Toilets are flushed by pouring a bucket-full of water into the bowl.
 When you leave camp, and on extremely cold nights, pour into the bowl a half-cup of environmentally-benign anti-freeze.
 Do not ever pour anything into the tank—only the bowl.

 Hunting is permitted in the Rapidan Wildlife Management Area just outside camp for most of the winter.
 Virginia hunting seasons and laws apply there.
 Hunting is prohibited at all times on Rapidan Camps property.
 We take care to rent only to responsible hunters.
-If you see anyone behaving irresponsibly with a gun on camp property, please let us know; contact the registrar, Tina Fox, at email@example.com.
+If you see anyone behaving irresponsibly with a gun on camp property, please let us know; contact the registrar, JD Foster, at firstname.lastname@example.org.

-With proper preparation, however, one can enjoy winter camping; I've gone with a group of friends each winter since 1987.
+With proper preparation, one can enjoy winter camping.

 |For questions about Rapidan Camps, please contact the President and Registrar via email.|